• Skip to primary navigation

 Is this a keto cauliflower fried rice recipe?

-It sure is!
-Just don't add the optional honey to the sauce.
+Yes!
+To keep it keto and low carb just don't add the optional honey to the sauce.

 How many calories are in cauliflower fried rice?